The Book of the River

 The Book of the River is a novel by Ian Watson published in 1984.

 Plot summary

-The Book of the River is a novel in which Yaleen is one of the women who sail in an immense river which cannot be crossed due to the gelatinous Black Current that runs its full length.
+The Book of the River is a novel in which Yaleen is one of the women who sail on an immense river which they cannot cross due to a vast worm appearing as the gelatinous Black Current that runs along its full length.

 Reception

 Dave Langford reviewed The Book of the River for White Dwarf #55, and stated that "Not exactly major Watson, but good-humoured and enormously readable."